 Cats need to scratch.
 It is a behaviour that has been embedded in them for thousands of years.
-Scratching actually has several different functions and most cats manage to get all their scratching needs outside.
+Scratching actually has several different functions and most cats manage to get all their scratch needs outside.
 However, some cats take to scratching the furniture, carpets or walls and this can be extremely frustrating and upsetting as an owner.

 One reason that cats scratch things is to keep their claws nice and sharp.
 Cats are natural hunters so it makes sense that they’d want to keep their ‘weapons’ in top condition.
 They may also use it to help them exercise or stretch out their muscles.
 Many cats use trees for this activity but if your pet is an indoor cat then they’ll turn to the next best thing, which unfortunately might just be your sofa.